Synthetixio/SIPs/SIPS/sip-55.md

 In order to decentralize the resuming of synths process, work is ongoing to connect an Aragon DAO contract so that SNX stakers are able to vote to resume without the Protocol DAO's intervention (a separate SIP will address this).

-The next phase of this circuit breaker (also another SIP) will performed on-chain via the `Synthetix.exchange()` function itself, so that an exchange from / into the synth will pause the synth if there has been a price update above the threshold.
+The next phase of this circuit breaker will be performed on-chain by modifying the exchange functionality within Synthetix (also another SIP).
+This decentrazlied approach will alleviate the need for the circuit-breaker oracle altogether.
+Instead of an oracle, the check will performed on-chain via the `Synthetix.exchange()` function itself, so that an exchange from / into the synth will pause the synth if there has been a price update above the threshold.
+Once the decentralized circuit-breaker is implemented, the circuit-breaker oracle will be deactivated.

 ## Test Cases